A monthly list of story ideas for journalists

 Patient Survival Rate Doubles as Scripps’ Blood & Marrow Transplant Program

 Hits 30-Year Mark

-The outlook for patients with leukemia and other life-threatening blood cancers has improved dramatically since Scripps Health founded San Diego County’s first blood and marrow transplantation (BMT) program 30 years ago.
+The outlook for patients with leukemia and other life-threatening blood cancers has improved dramatically since Scripps Health founded San Diego County’s first program 30 years ago.
 Dr. James Mason, the medical director of Scripps’ BMT program, says the survival rate of Scripps’ patients has more than doubled since 1980.
 “The field has gone from being viewed as something of a last resort in its early days to now being a viable option where likelihood of recovery is often strong,” Dr. Mason says.
 Despite significant advances in the fight against leukemia, lymphoma and myeloma, these diseases continue to pose major public health concerns, collectively accounting for 53,000 deaths in the United States last year.
-For an interview with Dr. Mason and a local 25-year leukemia survivor, contact Steve Carpowich at 858-678-7183 or firstname.lastname@example.org.
+For an interview with Dr. Mason and a local 25-year leukemia survivor, contact Steve Carpowich at 858-678-7183 or email@example.com.